-Note: In 1996, Harold Baird of Kinburn, Ontario grew four pumpkins – weighing 774, 686, 652, and 603 – on a single vine!
+Fun Fact: In 1996, Harold Baird of Kinburn, Ontario managed to raise four giant pumpkins – weighing 774, 686, 652, and 603 – on a single vine!

-Pumpkins require full sun, ample water and plenty of room to grow.
-Choose a site that is protected from cool winds and work in large amounts of compost and aged manures.
-The soil should be tilled deep and over a large area – roots and vines can wander for 15 feet in any direction.
+Pumpkins require full sun, ample water and plenty of room to sprawl.
+Choose a site that is protected from cool winds and work in large amounts of garden compost and well-aged chicken manure.
+The soil should be tilled deep and over a large area – roots and vines can wander for 15 feet (or more!) in any direction.
 Old compost piles make great patches.

-How to Plant:
+How to Plant

 Once flowers begin to develop, hand pollinate female flowers (those with a bulb-like growth attached directly to the main stem) with a male flower (those with a slender stem).
 Pick a male flower, then touch it gently onto the female flower to ensure pollination.

-Continue to provide ample water during the growing season.
+Continue to provide ample water during the season.
 As temperatures warm, mulch the garden area with compost, leaves or straw to prevent weeds and conserve moisture.

-Tip: If you want to grow a giant pumpkin, allow only the first two flowers on a vine to become pollinated, then pinch off all the other flowers so that there is only one or two pumpkins per vine.
+Tip: If you want to grow a giant pumpkin, allow only the first two flowers on a vine to become pollinated, then pinch off all the other flowers so that there is only one or two fruits per vine.

 Pumpkins are ready to harvest when they have a deep solid color and the vines die back and turn brown.
-Use floating row cover during a light frost and avoid leaving pumpkins out during a hard freeze to prevent softening.
+Use floating row cover during a light frost and avoid leaving fruits out during a hard freeze to prevent softening.
 Allow 110-120 days to reach maturity.

 Common insect pests that attack pumpkin include; cucumber beetles, squash vine borers and squash bugs.
 Apply organic pesticides to establish control.
-Remove crop debris and roto-till the garden after harvest to prevent future problems.
+Remove crop debris and rototill the garden after harvest to prevent future problems.

-Bacterial wilt (spread by cucumber beetles), powdery mildew, downy mildew, and anthracnose are common plant diseases.
+Bacterial wilt (spread by cucumber beetles), powdery mildew, downy mildew and anthracnose are common plant diseases.
 Choose a site with good air circulation to prevent many fungal problems and apply organic fungicides (copper, sulfur) early, when symptoms first appear.

-Seed Saving Instructions:
+Seed Saving Instructions

-Pumpkins will cross-pollinate, so isolate by 1/4 mile.
+Plants will cross-pollinate, so isolate by 1/4 mile.
 Seeds should be taken from fruits that have gone past maturity by three weeks.
 Remove seeds, wash and let dry.